Imperial Glory Game Cover

 • “Freezes on startup and then puts a heavy burden on my hardware until I force stop the program from running.”

-The atmosphere of the game is generally well-received, with many praising its engaging ambiance and soundtrack.
-However, some users note that certain elements can feel a bit lengthy.
-Overall, the atmosphere contributes positively to the gaming experience.
+The game's atmosphere is generally well-received, with players appreciating its immersive quality and original soundtrack.
+However, some feel that certain elements can become overly lengthy, potentially detracting from the overall experience.

-• “I just love the general atmosphere of the game as well as the original soundtrack.”
+• “I just love the general atmosphere of the game as well as the OST.”

-• “The atmosphere is okay, but it can get a little lengthy at times.”
+• “The atmosphere is okay, but it can get a little bit lengthy at times.”

 Positive mentions (%)Positive